curl/curl/docs/TheArtOfHttpScripting.md

 ## PUT

- Perhaps the best way to upload data to a HTTP server is to use PUT.
-Then again, this of course requires that someone put a program or script on the server end that knows how to receive a HTTP PUT stream.
+ Perhaps the best way to upload data to an HTTP server is to use PUT.
+Then again, this of course requires that someone put a program or script on the server end that knows how to receive an HTTP PUT stream.

- Put a file to a HTTP server with curl:
+ Put a file to an HTTP server with curl:

     curl --upload-file uploadfile http://www.example.com/receive.cgi